Tips for Controlling Your Body Language During the Interview

 Mimicking your interviewer’s tone, facial expressions, and attitude is surprisingly a very good way to make a good first impression if you feel lost or nervous during your interview.
-Usually the person interviewing you has interviewed many people in the past and will be very calm and collected.
+Usually, the person interviewing you has interviewed many people in the past and will be very calm and collected.
 Be like the interview, be calm and collected!
 Obviously don’t overdo it and make the exact same gestures or facial expressions as the interviewer the entire time – this isn’t a game of Simon Says.
 However, if the interviewer laughs, consider laughing with them.
 If the interviewer smiles, smile back to show that you are paying attention and acknowledging them.

 A final and important tip for your interview is to match the mood of the interview.
 The interviewer might be high energy and seem to move quickly through the conversation while others may be quieter and talk slowly.
-Use good judgement and consider talking slower or faster and at a different energy level to match and connect with your interviewer.
+Use good judgment and consider talking slower or faster and at a different energy level to match and connect with your interviewer.

-At the end of the day, using appropriate body language comes down to being self-aware and using good judgement throughout the entire interview.
+At the end of the day, using appropriate body language comes down to being self-aware and using good judgment throughout the entire interview.
 Be confident in yourself and don’t let your nerves hinder you from keeping your composure and portraying confidence!
 We hope this helpful interview advice benefits you and that you have an excellent interview!

 This article is written by Katie McClain, former Digital Marketing Specialist at Automationtechies.